blackducksoftware/hub-cf/README.md

 ## Overview ##
 The hub-cf project supplies the Cloud Foundry Service Broker and Decorator Buildpack necessary to integrate Black Duck Software's scan service with the `cf push` process.

-<p>This guide is meant for DevOps, IT, or Build Administrators wishing to integrate Black Duck Software scan service into their `cf push` process on their open source Cloud Foundry system.
+This guide is meant for DevOps, IT, or Build Administrators wishing to integrate Black Duck Software scan service into their `cf push` process on their open source Cloud Foundry system.

 ## Build ##